- The Leitner system of organizing notes is seen as old-school by some, but modern variations of it are incredibly powerful.

-After all, the time-intensity of creating handmade flashcards used to be the biggest disadvantage of the method.
+After all, the time intensity of creating handmade flashcards used to be the biggest disadvantage of the method.
 However, modern solutions such as Anki make the process of creating hundreds of flashcards a quick and easy process.
-This means that the Leitner system is more relevant today than it was in 1972 when German science journalist Sebastian Leitner first described it in his book “How to learn to learn“:
+This means that the Leitner system is more relevant today than it was in 1972 when German science journalist Sebastian Leitner first described it in his book “How to learn to learn “:

 What is the Leitner system?

 The Leitner system is a learning method that uses flashcards, card boxes, and a spaced repetition scheduling system to improve learning and memorization.
-The system is used to prioritize items that require reviewing and it was one of the first methods to take advantage of spaced repetition.
+The system is used to prioritize items that require reviewing, and it was one of the first methods to take advantage of spaced repetition.

 Sebastian Leitner came up with the method all the way back in 1972.
-However, unlike other 20th-century learning techniques such as rote learning, the Leitner system has not become irrelevant with time.
+However, unlike other 20th-century learning techniques, such as rote learning, the Leitner system has not become irrelevant with time.
 In fact, it’s quite the opposite.
-The Leitner system has gotten increasing evidence supporting its’ methods.
+The Leitner system has gotten increasing evidence supporting its methods.
 While the Leitner system is considered heuristic, it’s one of the most efficient approaches for prioritizing learning items for review.

 How does the Leitner system work?

 The Leitner system is based on a series of three flashcard boxes.
 Box number 1 is where all cards go by default.
-Then, once you start reviewing the flashcards, you’ll also start changing their placing depending on whether you were able to answer the information written on the card.
+Then, once you start reviewing the flashcards, you’ll also start changing their placement depending on whether you were able to answer the information written on the card.

 The constant rearranging of the cards is where the power of the method truly reveals itself.
 Depending on learners’ performance, the system has the ability to increase or decrease the spacing intervals of a particular card.
 This ensures that the most difficult cards are studied often while cards that are easily recalled are studied less often.